dliu00/dliu00.github.io/content/project/example/index.md

 ---
 title: Line-Following Smart Car
 summary: Based on myRIO, the three-wheeled car is able to automatically move along a black track line.
+The testing environment is a laboratory, black lines are pre-laid on the ground.
+I mainly worked on car movement controlling.
 Click to watch a YouTube video.
 # tags:
  #  - Deep Learning
 # date: '2016-04-27T00:00:00Z'